2.1. Build a Demo ParallelCluster#

 aws configure

-To create a parallel cluster, a yaml file needs to be created that is unique to your account.
+To create a parallel cluster, a yaml file needs to be created with Network subnetID and pem key names that are unique to your account.

 An example of the yaml file contents is described in the following Diagram:

 Figure 1.
-Diagram of YAML file used to configure a ParallelCluster with a t2.micro head node and t2.micro compute nodes
+Diagram of YAML file used to configure a ParallelCluster with a c7g.large head node and hpc7g.16xlarge compute nodes

 t2.micro yaml configuration